-Honda fans have been begging, pleading, screaming, praying for this bike for nearly three years.
-Originally revealed as a proposal being looked into by Honda, mini-moto enthusiasts and traditionalists alike hoped that it would see the light of day.
-And thus, in 2021, it has emerged into the sunlight!
+Honda fans begged, pleaded, screamed, and prayed for this bike for nearly three years.
+Originally revealed as a proposal Honda was considering, mini-moto enthusiasts and traditionalists alike crossed their gloved fingers that it would eventually see the light of day.
+And in 2021, Honda delivered.

-The truth is, this is Honda banking in on nostalgia in the best possible way.
-While it won’t set any speed records and only has a 125cc single shared with the Super Cub 125, the Trail 125 does decently with its 10 HP, chugging along like a little tractor.
-It’s a ridiculously brilliant little motorcycle.
+This is Honda cashing in on nostalgia in the best possible way.
+While it won’t set any speed records and only has a 125cc single (shared with the Super Cub 125), the Trail 125 does very well with its 10 HP, chugging along like a little tractor.
+All things considered, it’s a brilliant little bike.

-Despite its diminutive size and engine, it has a full luggage shelf, a dual-sport matching 31.5 inches seat height, proper trail suspension, and tires, and sips gas so much that it beats 100 MPG, with a 1.4-gallon tank and 0.3-gallon emergency reserve tank.
-This is more than enough to get down to a campsite on a Saturday, have a night out, and make it back up the trail on Sunday, all without needing extra gas.
+Despite its diminutive size and engine, this bike has a full luggage shelf, a dual-sport-matching 31.5-inch-high seat, proper trail suspension and tires, and such great mileage that it beats 100 MPG (with a 1.4-gallon tank and 0.3-gallon emergency reserve tank).
+That’s more than enough to get down to your campsite on a Saturday, enjoy a night out, and make it back up the trail on Sunday, all without needing to bring a jerry can.